 The rain shutoff device prevents your system from running while it’s raining outside.

-It’s fairly quick to install all of the upgrades — depending on the number of zones on the property — and won’t disrupt your site or tenants.
+It’s relatively quick to install all of the upgrades — depending on the number of zones on the property — and won’t disrupt your site or tenants.

 Adding a smart controller is like having a brain for your irrigation system.
-The controller can be programmed with all of your site’s specifics, such as your allowed watering days, soil type for each zone and zip code.
-A smart controller can save you anywhere from 30 to 70 percent in water usage.
+The controller can be programmed with all of your site’s specifics, such as your allowed watering days, soil type for each zone, and zip code.
+As a result, a smart controller can save you anywhere from 30 to 70 percent water usage.

-Soil monitor sensors can lead to a water savings of 40 percent or more, according to Rain Bird.
+According to Rain Bird, soil monitor sensors can lead to a water savings of 40 percent or more.
 That means the sensors can pay for themselves in less than a year.

 There’s nothing worse than seeing an irrigation system running while it’s raining, and rain shutoff devices can help prevent that.
 These devices keep you from wasting water and make up their cost that way.